harkaitz/sh-backup/README.md

 backup-name

-    Usage: backup-name [-VDf:] NAME [HOSTNAME]
+    Usage: backup-name [-VDf:] NAME|PATH [HOSTNAME]

-    Print a normalized filename for a backup.
+    Search the backups directory, in order (1) and print a name for a backup file.

+    The search order is:

+        (1) "/media/$USER/BACKUPS/z".
+        (2) ~/BACKUPS (created)

+    Command line arguments:

         -V        : Show honored environment variables.
-    -D        : Prefix with a directory name.
-By default /r/backups/z if it exists or ~/BACKUPS (created).
+        -D        : Prefix with a directory name (1).
-    -f SUFFIX : For example '.zip'.
+        -f SUFFIX : The suffix for the backup, ie '.zip'.

 backup-redis